jared-desoto/JSON-Note-Taking-API/README.md

 To change the localhost port, navigate to the "Program.cs" file in the APISelfHostConsolApp project and you can change the baseAddress to your liking.

+Ways to Improve:
+- Implement Database Design so notes will be saved even after closing the server
+- Implement Validations to validate that upon post, the input JSON is in correct format and return error message signaling what is wrong.